team1868/CookieMonster2.0/CONTRIBUTING.md

 # Introduction

-Thank you for considering contributing to Huskie Robotics' SPOT.
-Contributions from the community are greatly appreciated and will help to improve SPOT for everyone.
+Thank you for considering contributing to Huskie Robotics' Cookie Monster.
+Contributions from the community are greatly appreciated and will help to improve Cookie Monster for everyone.

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
 Please note we have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.